Excel VBA: Set Variable to a Cell Value (3 Practical Examples)

 VBA Code to Set Variable to a Cell Value in Excel

-But it’s okay if you are not sure about the data type.
-In that case, write only the 2nd line, and VBA will read the value correctly for you.
+Use only the 2nd line if you don’t know the data type.
+VBA will read the value correctly for you.

 Value = Range("B4")

-Now, to check whether VBA has read the value correctly or not, enter the line MsgBox Value with either of the two sets of codes and then run the code.
+To check whether VBA has read the value correctly, enter the line MsgBox Value with either of the two sets of codes and run the code.

 A message box will appear showing you the value of cell B4, Boris Pasternak.